Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber

 The reconstructed positions of events acquired at all \dV are shown in \cref{fig:posrec}, left.
-The reconstruction artifacts and the slight asymmetry are partly due to the non functional PMT.
-To quantify the reconstruction quality, the reconstructed positions of the the S2s from the two \Kr decays are compared.
+Although the \Kr decays are expected to be homogeneously distributed throughout the TPC, their reconstructed positions are clustered under the top PMTs.
+We attribute this to imperfections in the neural network, which could be because the simulated geometry and optics do not exactly match the real detector.
+An asymmetry is also visible in the distribution of reconstructed positions, which could be partly due to the non functional PMT.
+To quantify the reconstruction quality, the reconstructed positions of the S2s from the two \Kr decays are compared.
 Thanks to the high efficiency of tagging \Kr events and the short time between the two decays, these are known to come from the same position.
 The distribution of the difference between the two reconstructed positions, where each decay is reconstructed separately, is shown in \cref{fig:posrec}, right.
 The median difference between the positions is \qty{7}{mm}, and is representative of the position reconstruction resolution.
 This is compared to the distance between randomly paired S2s, which are expected to be uncorrelated.
 For these randomly paired decays, the median distance is \qty{32}{mm}, close to half the TPC diameter.